colinjamesfirth/smartcolumns/README.md

 ### baseFontSize_px
 Default: the document's base font size

-If you need to change the base font size used for various SmartTable calculations, use this option.
+If you need to change the base font size used for various SmartColumns calculations, use this option.
 But use it cautiously.

 ## Table properties